Icinga/icinga2-diagnostics/README.md

 This is especially helpful if you have problems with finding the reason why a specific check is not able to be executed.
 A common situation is that you can run a check as `root` or `icinga` user via shell but the Icinga daemon can't.

+This configuration is not intended to be running all the time.
+Just copy it into to zone you want to debug and when you're finished, remove it from Icinga.

 ## Currently supported systems ##

 The script currently works on the following operating systems: